Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Network speeds can vary depending on the local carrier, just as they would with any SIM or provider

-- Best for short-term travel.
-Cheaper than roaming, but often pricier than buying local SIMs if you’re staying in one place long-term
+- Best for short-term travel: cheaper than roaming, but often pricier than buying local SIMs if you’re staying in one place long-term

-- Data-only service — no standard calls or SMS (must use external apps)
+- Data-only service: no standard calls or SMS (must use external apps)

-- Device compatibility — only newer phones support eSIMs; older phones may be left out
+- Device compatibility: only newer phones support eSIMs; older phones may be left out

 - Coverage options are wide, but they don’t cover the entire planet.
 Check your location beforehand

-Pro tip: make sure to setup your Saily plan before departing for your travels.
+Pro tip: make sure to set up your Saily plan before departing for your travels.
 Download, install, and choose your plan while you have Wi-Fi, as you may not when you arrive.
 Do this and you will be automatically connected when you arrive at your chosen destination.

 Who it’s for (and who it isn’t for)